dlu-ch/dlb/doc/index.rst

 dlb - explicit is better than implicit
 ======================================

-dlb is a `Pythonic`_ build tool that does not try to mimic Make_, but brings the benefits of object-oriented languages to the build process.
+dlb is a `Pythonic`_ `build tool <https://en.wikipedia.org/wiki/Build_tool>`_ that does not try to mimic Make_, but brings the benefits of object-oriented languages to the build process.

 It is inspired by `djb's redo`_, but takes a more dynamic approach.

 A build system *generates files* in a filesystem, mostly with the help of *external tools*.
-Its most important tasks (and therefore of the writer of the build system's configuration files) are:
+Its most important tasks are:

 - collect and transform filesystem paths
 - call tool binaries (e.g. compilers) with context-dependent command line arguments